 Yes!
 It is common for there to be areas in your video stream that often contain motion but rarely contain anything that you care about.
 An example of this is a camera that shows both a driveway and a street.
 You would want to know about motion in the driveway but don't care about the cars that regularly drive by on the street.
-Wouldn't it be nice if we could completely ignore areas we don't care about?
+Wouldn't it be nice if we could ignore areas we don't care about?

 Good news!
-The new 'negative zones' feature allows you tell Camio to ignore all motion in any areas you choose.
+The 'negative zones' feature allows you tell Camio to ignore all motion in any areas you choose.
 This ignore-motion label is important because timespans without motion are converted into compressed time-lapses.
 These time-lapses save on bandwidth while maintaining 24/7 video coverage.

 Making a Negative Zone

 First, make sure you know how to draw a zone with Camio.

 Next, if you know in advance that all motion activity contained completely within a particular region of the scene is never interesting enough to record in HD, you can label that region as a “negative zone.”
 Just prefix the zone name with a minus sign (‘-’ character) like this “-street” example:

 Now, Camio will ignore any motion that occurs strictly inside of the '-street' zone.
 This means that any activity strictly within the bounds of the negative zone will not show up on your Top-ranked Events and will not trigger motion alerts.